madetech/data-101/modules/core/Python.md

 ```
 $ (<env_name>) Documents/Development/MadeTech/<your_project>
 ```
-Now, when you install something using pip, the package will instead be installed in the `<env_name>/` folder and not to your systems base environment.
+Now, when you install something using pip, the package will instead be installed in the `<env_name>/` folder and not to your system's base environment.

 To leave the virtual environment, run:
 ```